 Which style is right for you on this occasion?
 Do you want to set your own agenda with support from your coach who will use their skills to motivate, challenge and support you?
 Would you prefer to be advised or directed by a coach/mentor or to talk about the feelings which you think hold you back with a coach/therapist?
 Would the convenience and lower cost of confidential telephone coaching be best or do you have the time to visit your coach or have them visit you at home or at work?
 If you use these suggestions to refine your ideas about what sort of coach would suit you best for your current purposes, you’ll be well placed to review websites, read promotional materials and evaluate presentations more efficiently.
 As all good coaches should offer a demonstration or complimentary coaching session before you make a final decision, book at least one no-strings appointment and allow your personal experience to guide you to the right coach.

-Have a question for Felicity?
-Ask or leave a comment below!
+Have a question for Felicity or want to leave a comment?